With-the-Ranks/wtr-docs/docs/spoke-texters/reset_your_spoke_rewired_password.md

 "support@withtheranks.com" in all of your email addresses to identify the email with an active spoke account.

-If you find messages from Spoke Rewired in another email address, navigate to your Spoke webpage and restart the above process with the correct email address.
+If you find messages from Spoke in another email address, navigate to your Spoke webpage and restart the above process with the correct email address.
 Once you have opened the password reset link and have access to spoke, you can change